xchwarze/wifi-pineapple-panel/README.md

  - Added more refresh buttons
  - Fixed several bugs found in the panel
  - Expose AngularJS Pineapple API in JS window
+ - Add timeout and prevent duplicated request in API service
  - Project minification (Optional: use packer tools)

 ## Dashboard